 - Networking & Food – We then open the floor again for networking, with the speakers usually staying in attendance to engage with the audience, whilst hot food and further drinks are serviced.

 - VIP Speakers’ Dinner – Once the conference closes at 7pm the speakers and those who’ve purchase VIP tickets will visit a nearby restaurant and take the conversation into a more relaxed and closed environment.

 What is the format of your one-day conferences?

 We hold several one-day conferences over the course of the year focused on regional economic growth or important subject matters within the industry such as Healthcare and Frameworks.
-The format would usually:
+The format would usually be:

-- Networking – The conferences allow for plenty of networking time with several breaks during the panel discussions and workshops to connect with industry professionals from all sectors of the build environment.
+- Networking – The conferences allow for plenty of networking time with several breaks during the panel discussions and workshops to connect with industry professionals from all sectors of the built

 - Panel Discussions – Our conferences usually host several panel discussions around the key topics in the regional or industry debate – such as housing, infrastructure, devolution, economy and more.
 The panels have a great mix of public and private sector companies with the leading figures of the region and industry coming together – with plenty of Q&A engagement from the audience.